 Vicky, Director of Repurposeful CIC, explained they work to repurpose and recycle materials and create a permanent scrap store around Northumberland.
-They take unwanted materials from businesses and organisations to create crafts and anything that could be used by others, schools use the service.
-The idea being that often small businesses are paying to get rid of materials that the community can use for another purpose.
+They take unwanted materials from businesses and organizations to create crafts and playthings for schools and children.
+Small businesses are paying to get rid of materials that the community can use.
 A temporary scrap store on Laburnum Terrace in September was very successful.
-They also support adult volunteering for people with additional needs, and have worked with those with dementia.
+They also support adult volunteering for people with additional needs, such as dementia.

-Craig and Eloise from Mortal Fools work with young people through activities including Stage Two, Three, and Ensemble groups using drama activities.
+Craig and Eloise from Mortal Fools at the YMCA around the corner work with children and younger people through activities including Stage Two, Three, and Ensemble groups using drama activities.
 They have been based in Ashington for three years after being based in Prudhoe.
 They run drama groups with Dukes Secondary School and are making connections throughout the community.

 Elaine from the Community Litter Pickers described herself as an avid supporter of many groups around Ashington.
-As part of the litter pickers, they like to signpost people to various groups around the town such as Full Circle Food, Cycling \$ Everyone, and Hirst Welfare.
+As part of the litter pickers, they like to signpost people to various groups around the town such as Full Circle Food, Bikes 4 U, and Hirst Welfare.
 The litter pickers like to find other ways of recycling what they collect, using a trolley provided by Ashington Town Council to take aluminium cans, vapes, and other items to recycling points and dispose of them correctly.